-VIO's run the Wildlife Helpdesk, responding to enquiries from the general public on any aspect of wildlife conservation, including planning, management, welfare, species identification.
-VIO's receive some training and have a wide range of resources from which to draw information.
+Wildlife Helpdesk Volunteers run the Wildlife Helpdesk, responding to enquiries from the general public on any aspect of wildlife conservation, including planning, management, welfare, species identification.
+Helpdesk volunteers receive training and have a wide range of resources from which to draw information.
 They deal with enquiries via telephone, email, letter and in person.